Is Bacterial Vaginosis Contagious?

 1. Tea Tree Oil (Miracle Oil) Is A Natural Method of Getting Relief From BV

 Tea tree oil should not be used generously on the sensitive vaginal area.
-Instead soak upper half of tampons or put 10-12 drop of the oil in bathwater and sit in it for 20-30 minutes (or use ready made pressants instead).
-Tea tree oil gets best results when used in conjunction with other ingredients of the treatment regime (yogurt, apple cider vinegar).
+Instead soak upper half of tampons or put 10-12 drop of the oil in bath water and sit in it for 20-30 minutes (or use ready made pressants instead).
+Tea tree oil gets best results when used in conjuction with other ingredients of the treatment regime (yogurt, apple cider vinegar).

 2. Apple Cider Vinegar Is Great For Replenishing The Flora of Vagina